-Mounted followers on a hunting day, are requested to follow a nominated field master, and to obey his instructions. whilst anyone who regularly hunts with the New Forest Hounds can be asked to be Field Master, Mike Brett (Tuesdays) and Paul Ames (Saturday), most often perform this task.
+Mounted followers on a hunting day, are requested to follow a nominated field master, and to obey his instructions.
+Anyone who regularly hunts with the New Forest Hounds can be asked to be Field Master.

 New Forest Hounds Supporters Club